-Plus, if you think Baby likes to pee in his diaper, wait until you see the relief on his face when he pees in the ocean!
+Plus, if you think Baby likes to pee in her diaper, wait until you see the relief on her face when she pees in the ocean!

 If you are taking a vacation on a certain type of budget, you might want to consider visiting a resort with all-inclusive pricing.
 They provide rooms, activities, and meals all for one daily price.
 This lets you budget your vacation well in advance and not have to worry about any surprise expenses.

 You can also more easily plan out your days at a resort.
 If you’re taking a vacation to get up and out of the house, then give yourself an itinerary.
 If you make plans in advance, they’ll be harder to break.
 Your first temptation when you get to the resort will likely be to just sleep as much as possible.
 That’s fine, but maybe not the reason you’re on this particular vacation!

 Think about choosing a resort with fun activities available – you can help to make your vacation memorable by really committing to exploring them.
 You’ll thank yourself, and Baby will be glad you’re out of the house.